TeamHorizons/Loan-Management-App/CONTRIBUTING.md

 2.Visit the GitHub repository in your browser,

-3.You’ll see a prompt to "Compare & pull request" — click it.
-3.Add a title and description for your work.
+3.You’ll see a prompt to "Compare & pull request" — click it, 4.Add a title and description for your work,
-4. wait for review before merging.
+5. wait for review before merging.

 ## ❗ Troubleshooting
 -Always create a new branch before working, never commit directly to main.